RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README-builder.md

 - Wait for VMs to come up.
 - Run just the "direct_build_tasks.yml" against the up VMs from the Ansible usage below.
 The rest won't work.
 - publish the blueprint (saves the images)
-- Kill the instances through approved processes when done
+- Spawn and Kill the instances through approved processes